What Does Trauma Look or Feel Like?

 That’s because trauma lives not just in your thoughts, but in your body and nervous system.

-My Integrative Approach to Healing Complex Trauma
+My Integrative Approach to Healing Trauma

 I offer trauma-specialized, somatic-based therapy for adults who are ready to move beyond symptom management—and toward lasting change.